Brandon League: Los Angeles Dodgers

 On July 30, 2012, League was traded to the Los Angeles Dodgers for minor leaguers Leon Landry and Logan Bawcom.
 He became the Dodgers closer in September after Kenley Jansen was sidelined with an irregular heartbeat.
 In 28 games with the Dodgers, he was 2–1 with a 2.30 ERA and six saves.
 On October 30, the Dodgers re-signed League to a three-year, $22.5 million deal with a vesting option worth $7.5 million for 2016.
 On June 11, League was demoted from the closer role after blowing his fourth save in 17 chances, and he was replaced by Jansen.
 He was used primarily in low pressure situations the rest of the season.
 Overall, in 2013, he was 6-4 with a 5.30 ERA in 58 appearances, with 14 early season saves.
 In 2014, the Dodgers used League primarily in middle relief.
 He finished the season with a 2–3 record and a 2.57 ERA in 63 games.

 League underwent an MRI during spring training in 2015 which revealed serious shoulder damage, causing him to miss the first couple months of the season.
 After spending a month rehabbing in the minors, League was designated for assignment on July 2, 2015.
 He was released on July 10.

 New Britain Bees

 League did not play professional baseball at any level in 2016.
 On January 7, 2017, League signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
 He was released prior to the start of the season on March 19.

 On April 20, 2017, League signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 In 44 appearances for the Bees, he compiled a 2-3 record and 4.57 ERA with 38 strikeouts and 1 save across 43 1/3 innings pitched.
 League became a free agent after the season.

 Coaching career

 On January 30, 2025, the Cleveland Guardians hired League to serve as the pitching coach for their Triple-A affiliate, the Columbus Clippers.
+In 2026, he was named as an assistant pitching coach for the ACL Guardians the rookie-level affiliate of the Cleveland Guardians.